Shramkoweb/Portfolio/_posts/eslint-with-typescript.md

 ## Eslint Rules

-ESLint comes with a large number of built-in rules and you can add more rules through plugins.
+ESLint comes with a large number of built-in rules, and you can add more rules through plugins.
 You can modify which rules your project uses either using configuration comments or configuration files.
 To change a rule setting, you must set the rule ID equal to one of these values: